 Access to Table Rock can be found past the old penitentiary.
 There is a separate parking lot back behind the old pen.

-The Garden is a short 5 minute drive from downtown Boise.
-The closest restaurant is a subway in the M&W market, two minutes to the right when exiting onto Warm Springs Avenue.
+The Garden is a short 5-minute drive from downtown Boise.
+The closest restaurants are the Trolley House and a Subway, in the M&W market, two minutes to the right when exiting onto Warm Springs Avenue.

 There is always something cool to see in the Garden.
 May through July is our busiest visitor season with the largest amount of blooms.

 We have 12 unique gardens, each has something special to see.
 We have a fantastic display of art in the garden with a mobile audio tour available.
 Ask the kiosk staff for information.

 Yes, please help the Garden stay green by packing in and packing out your picnic.

 Yes, please ask at the entrance kiosk to use an all-terrain wheelchair.
 These are available on a first come, first serve basis.

 No, however Service Dogs are allowed in the Garden.
 Please do not leave your dog unattended in your car in the parking lot.